-7. Self-Settled Trust.
+- 7. Self-Settled Trust.
 A self-settled trust is a trust where the settlor and the beneficiary are the same persons; said differently, a self-settled trust is where the settlor conveys property to a trustee for the benefit of the settlor as beneficiary.
 Self-settled trusts are not protected from creditors' claims.
 See Section VI.A.5.

-VII.
+Does the self-settled trust doctrine apply where a beneficiary conveys her own property into an irrevocable discretionary trust settled by a third party?
+It would seem so. - VII.
 ESTATE PLANNING TRUSTS.
 The most popular estate planning trusts are:GST (generation-skipping dynasty trust; QPRT (qualified personal residence trust); CRT (charitable remainder trust); GRAT (grantor retained annuity trust), and GRUT (grantor retained unitrusts).
-I advise all Family Lawyer, if they run into one of these trusts in a divorce, to consult with an estate planning lawyer.
-Not only are the jurisdictional and procedural aspects of trust litigation different from ordinary divorce law, but more importantaly, actions taken in litigating or settling a divorce may have income, gift, or estate tax consequences, or may alter what third parties will receive under the estate plan.

-A. (GST) GENERATION-SKIPPING DYNASTY TRUST.
+If you run into one of these trusts in a divorce, consult with an estate planning lawyer.
+Actions taken in a divorce that alter trust terms may have income, gift, or estate tax consequences, or may impermissibly alter what secondary or contingent beneficiaries will receive under the estate plan. - A. (GST) GENERATION-SKIPPING DYNASTY TRUST.
 A GST is created by the older generation for the benefit of children, grandchildren, and even great-grandchildren.
-The trust corpus remains in the trust for as many generations as possible, sometimes to the limit set by the Rule Against Perpetuities.

-1. The Rule Against Perpetuities.
+The trust corpus remains in the trust for as many generations as possible, sometimes to the limit set by the Rule Against Perpetuities. - 1.
+The Rule Against Perpetuities.
 The Texas Constitution provides that "[p]erpetuities ... are contrary to the genius of free government, and shall never be allowed."
 Tex.
 Const. art.
 I, § 26.
 Texas courts have enforced this provision by applying the common law Rule Against Perpetuities.
 Trustees of Casa View Assem. of God Ch. v.
 Williams, 414 S.W.2d 697, 702 (Tex.
 Civ.
 App.--Austin 1967, no writ).
-Under the Rule Against Perpetuities, no interest is valid unless it must vest, if at all, within twenty-one years after the death of some life or lives in being at the time of the creation of the interest.
+Under the Rule Against Perpetuities, no interest is valid unless it must vest, within twenty-one years after the death of some life or lives in being at the time of the creation of the interest.
 Peveto v.
 Starkey, 645 S.W.2d 770, 772 (Tex.
 1982); Foshee v.
 Republic Nat'l Bank of Dallas, 617 S.W.2d 675, 677 (Tex.
 1981).
 The Rule of Perpetuities applies to all Texas trusts except charitable trusts.
 Tex.
 Prop.
 Code § 112.036 which adds to lives in being "a period of gestation").

 The Rule Against Perpetuities relates only to the vesting of estates or interests, not vesting of possession, and is not applicable to present interests, or future interests which vest at their creation.
 Kelly v.
 Womack, 153 Tex.
 371, 268 S.W.2d 903 (1954).
-You must, therefore, examine the challenged conveyance as of the date the instrument was executed, and the conveyance is void if, by any possible contingency, the interest could vest outside the perpetuities period.
+You must, therefore, examine the challenged conveyance as of the date the instrument was executed, and the conveyance is void if, under any possible contingency, the interest could vest outside the perpetuities period.
 Peveto v.
-Starkey, 645 S.W.2d at 772;Brooker v.
+Starkey, 645 S.W.2d at 772; Brooker v.
 Brooker, 130 Tex.
 27, 106 S.W.2d 247, 254 (1937).